nxskok/pasias/docs/18-anova-revisited.md

 matter, *transposing* a matrix interchanges rows and columns, so that in math, we want to look at the matrix $M^T M$.
 In R, `%*%` means "matrix multiply".
-\marginnote{In R, percents around something mean that it is a special version of that something.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">In R, percents around something mean that it is a special version of that something.
 Hence the notation for matrix-multiply and the pipe symbol.
-A regular * when used for multiplying matrices in R will multiply them element by element.} Thus,
+A regular * when used for multiplying matrices in R will multiply them element by element.</span> Thus,

 ```r